biotope/biotope-element/docs/advanced.md

 # Advanced

 ## Partials and Loops
-It is enerally a good idea to split your render function into multiple pieces otherwise it may end up too messy.
+It is generally a good idea to split your render function into multiple pieces otherwise it may end up too messy.
 You can do this with both `this.html` and `this.partial` functions.
 The first one take care of outputing your html to the DOM and the second one is used for the oh-so-sweet render splitting.
 Here is an example of partials being built on a loop.